 “Someday, Lis, I’ll go back,” said Private First Class Peter Robert Zanatta, of the 37th Engineer Combat Battalion, and first assault wave to hit Omaha Beach.
 “I’ll go back, and I’ll see it all again.
 I’ll see the beach, the barricades, and the graves.”

 Those words of Private Zanatta come to us from his daughter, Lisa Zanatta Henn, in a heart-rending story about the event her father spoke of so often.
 “In his words, the Normandy invasion would change his life forever,” she said.
-She tells some of his stories of World War II but says of her father, “the story to end all stories was D-Day.”
+She tells some of his stories of World War II but says of her father, “the story to end all stories was D-day.”

-“He made me feel the fear of being on the boat waiting to land.
+“He made me feel the fear of being on that boat waiting to land.
 I can smell the ocean and feel the seasickness.
-I can see the looks on his fellow soldiers’ faces – the fear, the anguish, the uncertainty of what lay ahead.
+I can see the looks on his fellow soldiers’ faces — the fear, the anguish, the uncertainty of what lay ahead.
 And when they landed, I can feel the strength and courage of the men who took those first steps through the tide to what must have surely looked like instant death.”

-Private Zanatta’s daughter wrote to me, “I don’t know how or why I can feel this emptiness, this fear, or this determination, but I do.
+Private Zanatta’s daughter wrote to me: “I don’t know how or why I can feel this emptiness, this fear, or this determination, but I do.
 Maybe it’s the bond I had with my father.
 All I know is that it brings tears to my eyes to think about my father as a 20-year-old boy having to face that beach.”

-When men like Private Zanatta and all our Allied forces stormed the beaches of Normandy 40 years ago they came not as conquerors, but as liberators.
-When these troops swept across the French countryside and into the forests of Belgium and Luxembourg they came not to take, but to return what had been wrongfully seized.
+When men like Private Zanatta and all our allied forces stormed the beaches of Normandy 40 years ago they came not as conquerors, but as liberators.
+When these troops swept across the French countryside and into the forests of Belgium and Luxembourg they came not to take, but to return what had been wrongly seized.
 When our forces marched into Germany they came not to prey on a brave and defeated people, but to nurture the seeds of democracy among those who yearned to be free again.

 Today, in their memory, and for all who fought here, we celebrate the triumph of democracy.
-We reaffirm the unity of democratic people who fought a war and then joined with the vanquished in a firm resolve to keep the peace.
+We reaffirm the unity of democratic peoples who fought a war and then joined with the vanquished in a firm resolve to keep the peace.

 From a terrible war we learned that unity made us invincible; now, in peace, that same unity makes us secure.
 We sought to bring all freedom-loving nations together in a community dedicated to the defense and preservation of our sacred values.
-Our alliance, forged in the crucible of war, tempered and shaped by the realities of the post-war world, has succeeded.
+Our alliance, forged in the crucible of war, tempered and shaped by the realities of the postwar world, has succeeded.
 In Europe, the threat has been contained, the peace has been kept.

-Today, the living here assembled – officials, veterans, citizens – are a tribute to what was achieved here 40 years ago.
+Today the living here assembled — officials, veterans, citizens — are a tribute to what was achieved here 40 years ago.
 This land is secure.
 We are free.
 These things are worth fighting and dying for.

 Who We Are